• Skip to primary navigation

 • ¾ cup toasted hazelnuts coarsely chopped

-• 8 tablespoon nutella ½ cup
+• 8 tablespoons Nutella spread ½ cup

-• 8-16 ferrero rocher chocolates or similar hazelnut stuffed chocolates
+• 8-16 Ferrero Rocher chocolates or similar hazelnut stuffed chocolates

 Instructions